GuideDecember 30, 2025 · Updated April 14, 20267 min read

 How to Import CSV into Snowflake: 5 Practical Methods

 Snowflake separates compute from storage, making it easy to scale ingestion.
-Here are five reliable ways to load CSVs-from quick, manual uploads to fully automated pipelines.
+If you are new to the format itself, our primer on what a CSV file actually is covers the basics.
+Here are five reliable ways to load CSVs into Snowflake, from quick manual uploads to fully automated pipelines.

 Method #1: SnowSQL CLI